Filter Options

 Is 8 days a good amount of time for a trip in Uganda?

 “Yes, 8 days is a good length for a safari that focuses on the highlights of southwest Uganda.
-It is sufficient time to track gorillas and chimps, which are the country’s most popular activities, as well as to explore some of its aquatic and savannah habitats.
-That said, it pays to be realistic about what can be covered comfortably in 8 days, and we would recommend allocating a day or two longer to any itinerary that combines gorilla trekking and chimp trekking in the southwest with a safari in the more northerly Murchison Falls NP and Ziwa Rhino and Wildlife Ranch.”
+It is enough time to track gorillas and chimps, which are the country’s most popular activities, as well as explore some of its aquatic and savannah habitats.
+That said, it pays to be realistic about what can be covered comfortably in 8 days.
+We recommend allowing a day or two longer for any itinerary that combines gorilla trekking and chimp trekking in the southwest with a safari in the more northerly Murchison Falls National Park and Ziwa Rhino and Wildlife Ranch.”

 1